coniiiettn/personal-website/content/authors/admin/_index.md

 ---

 Hello!
-I am currently pursuing advanced diploma in computer programming & analysis in Toronto, Canada with a background in business administration.
-Welcome to reach me via email/Linkedin!
+I am currently pursuing an Advanced Diploma in Computer Programming & Analysis in Toronto, Canada, with a background in Business Administration.
+I am a problem-solver who is passionate about creating innovative solutions.
+Feel free to reach out to me via email or LinkedIn!